ParisNeo/ollama_proxy_server/README.md

     *   **Smart Model Routing:** Automatically sends requests only to servers that have the specific model available, preventing failed requests and saving compute resources.
     *   **Automatic Retries:** The proxy resiliently handles temporary server hiccups with an exponential backoff strategy, making your AI services more reliable.

+*   🧪 **Model Playgrounds & Benchmarking:**
+    *   **Interactive Chat Playground:** Go beyond simple API calls.
+Chat with any model in a familiar interface that supports streaming, multi-modal inputs (paste images directly!), and full conversation history management (import/export).
+    *   **Advanced Embedding Playground:** A powerful tool for data scientists and developers.
+Visualize how different embedding models "understand" language by plotting concepts in a 2D space.
+Use pre-built benchmarks or create your own to compare model performance side-by-side.

 *   📊 **Mission Control Dashboard:**
     *   Go beyond `ollama ps`.
 Get a real-time, auto-updating view of your proxy's health (CPU, Memory, Disk), see all active models across all servers, monitor the **live health of your load balancer**, and watch API rate-limit queues fill and reset in real-time.